 The root cause here is a lack of time, so your solution might focus on efficiency and convenience.
 Your final problem statement might look something like this: 'Young working professionals need a quick, convenient solution to eating healthily'.

 Use the wrong words and you'll focus on the wrong problems

 Unclear activities

-What actually needs to happen?

 Managing...
 Reviewing...
+Working a case Verify application Streaming work

 Working a case